fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 When your hosts enroll to Fleet, they will become a member of the label and, because the label is a target of your pack, these hosts will automatically become targets of the pack.

 You can also do this by setting the `targets` field in the [YAML configuration file](./2-fleetctl-CLI.md#query-packs) that manages the packs that are added to your Fleet instance.

+## How do I resolve an "unknown column" error when upgrading Fleet?

+The `unknown column` error typically occurs when the database migrations haven't been run during the upgrade process.

+Check out the [documentation on running database migrations](https://github.com/fleetdm/fleet/blob/edf1c47298e9355c0a8c29a429db41bcf273cddf/docs/1-Using-Fleet/7-Updating-Fleet.md#running-database-migrations) to resolve this issue.